guillermocalvo/test/docs/README.md

 @snippet pet-store.c catch

 One or more #CATCH blocks can follow a #TRY block.
 Each #CATCH block must specify the type of exception it handles.
-If its type doesn't match the thrown exception, then the block is ignored, and the exception may be caught by the following blocks.
+If its type doesn't match the thrown exception, then that block is ignored, and the exception may be caught by the following blocks.

 > [!IMPORTANT]
 > When looking for a match, #CATCH blocks are inspected in the order they appear.
 If you place a generic handler before